Hims Reviews: Are Hims' products and services legit?

 Products and services

-Hims offers a generous amount of products and prescriptions, and its primary care physicians can prescribe pretty much anything else you might need.
+Hims offers a generous amount of products and prescriptions.
 On the product side, it sometimes focuses on one or two treatments for a given issue.
 Hims primarily offers finasteride and minoxidil for hair loss, along with supplemental products like biotin gummies and thickening shampoo.

 Other ailments, especially sexual ones, can require a different approach.
 With your doctor’s guidance, you can try different prescriptions for things like ED or premature ejaculation until you find the one that’s right for you.
-Hims currently offers five prescription options for erectile dysfunction and four products for premature ejaculation, two of which require a prescription.
+Hims currently offers nine prescription options for erectile dysfunction and five products for premature ejaculation, two of which require a prescription.

 Hims’ sexual health offerings continue to expand faster than anything else the company offers.
-The company recently introduced chewable mint versions of its popular ED drugs in an attempt to compete with BlueChew’s chewable ED tablets.
+The company recently introduced chewable versions of its popular ED and hair loss drugs in an attempt to compete with BlueChew’s chewable ED tablets.
 And Hims has released several sex toys while partnering with other companies to provide things like high-end condoms and lubricant.

 Efficiency